kontent-ai-bot/kontent-custom-element-sendpulse/README.md

 2. ### Netlify/server setup
     Since you don't want to store the API secret inside of the custom element config, we are using [Netlify function](https://docs.netlify.com/functions/overview/) to act as a proxy between your custom element and the Sendpulse API.
 In order to make the function work, you'll need to provide it with the **Secret** you obtained in the previous step.
 For that, we'll use Netlify's [Build enrionment variable](https://docs.netlify.com/configure-builds/environment-variables/).
 The only issue with these variables are that they are being loaded on build, so whenever you **change the variables**, you'll need to **manually trigger a rebuild**.

-    The expected variable name for the function is `SENDUPLSE_API_SECRET`.
+    The expected variable name for the function is `SENDPULSE_API_SECRET`.

     How this all can be done is described in our [Kontent-Netlify example repository](https://github.com/Kentico/kontent-netlify-webhook-processor#setup), or can be observed on the animation below.